HSUPipeline/Overview/README.md

 # HSN Pipeline

-HSNPipeline is a pipeline for processing and analyzing single-unit neural data from human subjects.
+HSNPipeline is a pipeline for processing and analyzing single-neuron data from human subjects.

 ## Table of Contents